-According to market research, the popularity of hybrid mobile apps will allow the cross-platform app market to grow up to 78.45 billion USD by 2021.
+According to market research, the popularity of hybrid app development will allow the cross-platform app market to grow up to 78.45 billion USD by 2021.
 A variety of cross-platform frameworks are available for developers to choose from.

 Despite this, many companies fail to choose a suitable cross-platform framework as most of them appear similar from an architectural perspective.
 But, that’s not the reality.

-The popular question that arises in the mind of most of the developers - when choosing between popular cross-platform frameworks is:
+The popular question that arises in the mind of most of the mobile app developers - when choosing between popular cross-platform frameworks is:

 What is better: React Native, Xamarin or Ionic?

 Let’s find it out in this blog in detail:

 But before we dig deep to figure out the between React Native, Xamarin, and Ionic framework - let’s understand them one by one-

 React supports both Android and iOS platforms and its developers focus on building apps with high efficiency and performance.

 Ionic is a free, open-source, and extremely popular platform for building high-end hybrid mobile apps.
 This platform uses a library of mobile and desktop compatible CSS, HTML and JS components to build intuitive mobile apps.